EliasOenal/verity/doc/cciEncryption.md

 5) MAC-verifiable encrypted payload

 All subfields except the MAC-verifiable encrypted payload are optional, however only certain combinations of subfields are allowed.

-Those allowed combinations define four different kinds of encrypted Cubes, which are however indifferentiable before decryption.
-The receiver will still be able to decrypt all four variants by following a simple and specific trial-and-error algorithm (see [Decryption](#decryption) below).
+Those allowed combinations define two groups including a total of four variants of encrypted Cubes, which are however indifferentiable before decryption.
+The receiver will still be able to decrypt all four variants by following a simple and specific trial-and-error algorithm
+(see [Decryption](#decryption) below).

 In the end, the recipient's goal is to decrypt the encrypted payload contained